American Retirement Advisors vs. Trajan Wealth

 Head to head: Client experience and advisor access

 American Retirement Advisors has been in Scottsdale for 25 years with the same leadership.
 Five advisors, supported by a 6-person planning team.
 Every client meeting is prepared with an intelligence brief that includes recent conversations, policy details, and life changes.
 When you call, your advisor knows who you are.
-That model does not scale to 53 offices, and it is not trying to.
+That model does not scale to thirty-plus offices, and it is not trying to.

 Where Trajan Wealth might be a better fit